 The air crackled with anticipation.
-The roar of the crowd, a deafening wave of yellow and green punctuated by the vibrant cheers of Mexican fans, filled the Estádio Castelão in Fortaleza.
+Think about it: the roar of the crowd, a deafening wave of yellow and green punctuated by the vibrant cheers of Mexican fans, filled the Estádio Castelão in Fortaleza.
 It was June 17, 2014, and the world held its breath as Brazil, the host nation and perennial favorites, faced off against a tenacious Mexico in a Group A clash that promised more than just goals; it promised a battle of wills, a clash of cultures, and a moment etched forever in World Cup history.

 The Stage is Set: Brazil vs. Mexico, a Clash of Titans